 The Chemie Holding Ems AG is renamed EMS-CHEMIE HOLDING AG.
 The EMSER WERKE AG in Domat/Ems becomes the EMS-CHEMIE AG.

-Dr. Christoph Blocher places focus on growth with engineering plastics and begins to phase-out textile fibres.
+Dr. Christoph Blocher places focus on growth with engineering plastics and begins to phase-out textile fibers.

 Start of industrial-scale production of Grilesta® polyester resins in Domat/Ems for the manufacture of powder-coatings for coating metal.